thunderbird89/esf/stories/story-knock-knock.md

 > "Hell Ravens, JASDF control has us on radar.
 Landing sequence is active.
 Follow standard approach to Komatsu Air Base."

-The base appeared ahead—runways, hangars, the organized infrastructure of a modern military installation.
+The base appeared ahead - runways, hangars, the organized infrastructure of a modern military installation.
 Home.

 Okuu brought her Talon down with practiced precision, the landing gear deploying, the fighter touching down with barely a bump.
 The grinning hell raven on her nose passed over familiar concrete, familiar buildings, familiar faces.

 But nothing was familiar anymore.

 She taxied to the designated apron, following ground crew signals.
 The other Hell Ravens were landing in sequence behind her, each fighter finding its assigned position.
-When her Talon came to a complete stop, she went through the shutdown procedure automatically—engines to standby, weapons safe, systems powering down.
+When her Talon came to a complete stop, she went through the shutdown procedure automatically - engines to standby, weapons safe, systems powering down.

 Then she opened the canopy.

 The smell of Earth hit her first.
 Real air, not recycled station atmosphere.
-The particular scent of an air base—fuel, concrete, the faint salt tang from the Sea of Japan.
+The particular scent of an air base - fuel, concrete, the faint salt tang from the Sea of Japan.
 It smelled like home.

 Okuu pulled off her helmet and stood in the cockpit, looking out at the apron.